-The application window for the 2022 grant cycle, covering arts projects occurring between March 1 and December 31, 2022, will open soon.
-Much of the information on the four pages of this grants section will also be relevant to future grant cycles.
-To learn more about what kind of projects are eligibile, applying for upcoming or future grants, or any aspects of the Statewide Community Regrant (SCR) (formerly "Decentralization/DEC" grant) program that you may have questions about, please contact ALCA’s NYS DEC Coordinator Fred Balzac at email@example.com or call (518) 588-7275.
+The application window for the 2022 Community Arts and Arts Education grant cycle, covering arts projects occurring between March 1 and December 31, 2022, is NOW OPEN.
+Once this window closes, much of the information on the four pages of this website's grants section also will be relevant to future cycles.
+To learn more about what kind of projects are eligible, applying for current or future grants, or any aspects of the Statewide Community Regrant (SCR) program—formerly known as the Decentralization (DEC) grant program—that you may have questions about, please contact ALCA’s NYS DEC Coordinator Fred Balzac by emailing him at firstname.lastname@example.org or calling 518-588-7275.

 Not sure how to get started applying for a Statewide Community Regrant (SCR) grant?
-Reviewing the 2022 guidelines as presented on this website can give you a good idea of what’s involved in the application process, including the category that applies to your grant program—either Community Arts or Arts Education.
-Reviewing the SCR guidelines, as found below, is also a prerequisite to applying.
-If you need help determining which program you are eligible for, please contact Fred Balzac.
+Reviewing the 2022 guidelines as presented on this website can give you a good idea of what’s involved in the application process for the category that applies to your grant program—Community Arts and/or Arts Education.
+Reviewing the SCR guidelines (updated in early January 2022 to reflect the extended deadline of 1/31/22), as found below, is also a prerequisite to applying.
+If you need help determining which program you are eligible for, please contact Grant Coordinator Fred Balzac.

 The SCR application process typically begins with prospective applicants attending one of the many "how-to-apply" informational seminars scheduled throughout the Quad-County service area of Clinton, Essex, Franklin, and Hamilton counties.
 The Arts Center offers these seminars FREE of charge to prospective applicants, with the aim of making the SCR application process as simple and user-friendly as possible.